 It is impossible to overstate the importance of the TU Annual Fund and its impact on the day-to-day life at TU.
 Budgeted funds are earmarked for specific purposes and are often allocated before the fiscal year even begins.
 Annual Fund support, on the other hand, provides the needed flexibility to take advantage of unexpected opportunities or address unforeseen challenges that may have no other dedicated funding source.

 You may direct your gift to any area of the University you wish to support.
 These may include the general scholarship fund, any academic departments, your favorite athletic program, or to the University in general.
-And remember – your support of the TU Annual Fund is greatly appreciated!
+Your support of the TU Annual Fund is greatly appreciated!

 An endowed fund generates earnings year after year, ensuring that ongoing financial support will be sustained at The University of Tulsa.
 Endowed funds create a continuing and meaningful tribute to their namesakes.
 Many alumni and friends have contributed funds created in memory of professors that have touched their lives.
 You can also honor friends and family through endowed funds.